JournalismAI/AutomatingVisuals/README.md

 # What is this?

 This is an effort to create acceptable social media cards in a smarter, automated way.
 It's an outgrowth from the AutomatingVisuals team.
 The impetus for the effort, and some of the findings, are [discussed in this blog post](https://blogs.lse.ac.uk/polis/2022/10/11/lessons-from-prototyping-an-ai-visual-pipeline/).
-The program is tentatively called Euchre.
+The program is tentatively called Euchre, pronounced you-KERR.

 ![Demo image](static/demo600.png?raw=true)